Maurice de Talleyrand-Périgord

-Charles Maurice Camille de Talleyrand-Périgord, 4th Duke of Dino, 2nd Marquis de Talleyrand (25 January 1843 – 5 January 1917) was a French aristocrat, soldier, and author who married two different American heiresses.
+Charles Maurice Camille de Talleyrand-Périgord, 4th Duke of Dino, 2nd Marquis de Talleyrand (25 January 1843 – 5 January 1917) was a French aristocrat, soldier, and author.

 Early life

 He was born on 25 January 1843 in Paris, France.
 He was the son of Alexandre de Talleyrand-Périgord (1813–1894), who was styled 3rd Duke of Dino, 1st Marquis de Talleyrand, and Valentine de Sainte-Aldegonde (1820–1891).
 His older sister, Clémentine Marie Wilhelmine, was married to Count Alexandre Orlowski, and his younger sister, Elisabeth Alexandrine Florence, was married to Count Hans d'Oppersdorff.
 His younger brother was Archambaud Anatole Paul de Talleyrand-Périgord.

 His paternal grandfather was Edmond de Talleyrand-Périgord, 2nd Duke of Dino.
 Among his prominent family members were his uncle Louis de Talleyrand-Périgord and his aunt Pauline de Talleyrand-Périgord (who married Henri de Castellane).
 His grandfather was the nephew of Charles-Maurice de Talleyrand-Périgord, the first Prime Minister of France (under Louis XVIII) and the French Ambassador to the United Kingdom (under Louis Philippe I).